 -

-Standing on first base in Game 4 of the American League Championship Series, Texas Rangers rookie Evan Carter strapped a protective sliding mitt onto his left hand and readied to run.
-As if the Houston Astros needed another element of Carter’s game to fear, his left hand had just transformed into Dracula.
+Standing on first base in Game 4 of the ALCS, Rangers rookie Evan Carter strapped a protective sliding mitt onto his left hand and got ready to run.
 The vampiric sliding mitt featured a white background, black hair, two bloody fangs, a (winged) bat and a black strap designed to look like Dracula’s cape.
 Halloween had come early.

 “Won’t be home for it this year.
 Shoot,” Carter said later, ahead of his first World Series.
 “I’d rather be here, though, than home for Halloween.”